dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A90: AI Ascent - server.ts (Reference)
 # Date Created: C29
 # Author: AI Model & Curator
-# Updated on: C59 (Remove stream chunk logging)
+# Updated on: C99 (Add client disconnection handling to proxy route)

 - **Key/Value for A0:**
-- **Description:** A reference copy of the `server.ts` file from the `aiascent.game` project, used as a baseline for implementing the DCE LLM proxy.
-The proxy route has been corrected to handle the modern OpenAI `messages` format instead of the legacy `prompt` format.
+- **Description:** A reference copy of the `server.ts` file from the `aiascent.game` project.
+The proxy route has been updated to handle client disconnections, allowing it to cancel the downstream request to the vLLM server.
-- **Tags:** reference, source code, backend, nodejs, express, streaming, sse
+- **Tags:** reference, source code, backend, nodejs, express, streaming, sse, abortcontroller

 ## 1. Overview

 This artifact contains the updated source code for `server.ts`.
-The `/api/dce/proxy` route has been corrected to fix a critical bug.
-It was previously expecting a `{ "prompt": "..." }` field in the request body, but the DCE extension sends the modern OpenAI format, `{ "messages": [...] }`.
-The code now correctly handles the `messages` array, resolving the `400 Bad Request` error. **The diagnostic chunk logging has been removed as streaming is now stable.**
+The `/api/dce/proxy` route has been enhanced to properly handle the "Stop Generation" feature.
+It now creates an `AbortController` for its `fetch` request to the vLLM server and listens for the client's `close` event.
+If the client disconnects, the proxy will now abort its own request, freeing up resources on the vLLM server.

-## 2. Source Code (with corrected route)
+## 2. Source Code (with disconnection handling)

 ```typescript
 // Updated on: C1384 (Correct import path for generateSpeech from llmService.)